Poldark returned again to our screens recently but just where were those breathtaking Cornish scenes filmed?

 Filming in Cornwall

-The latest BBC series has proven a huge success and filming is underway on further episodes.
+The latest BBC series has proven a huge success and filming is underway for further episodes.

 The majority of the 2015 first series was of course filmed in Cornwall.
 It would be hard to recreate the sweeping Bodmin Moors and rugged cliffs dotted with engine houses elsewhere!